rdegges/django-twilio/docs/contribute.rst

     quicker.

 * Data models for tracking SMS messages and Voice messages.
-* Optional `log` keyword argument for the `twilio_view` decorator.
+* Optional `log` keyword argument for the :func:`django_twilio.decorators.twilio_view` decorator.
 This will force django-twilio to log all requests from twilio to the database.
 * Blacklist capabilities and related admin panel hooks.
 The blacklist functionality will allow admins to blacklist certain numbers that may be abusing services (people who place repeated calls, etc.).